|Nutrition Facts (per serving)|

 Place a 2-quart bowl on a kitchen scale.
 Weigh each dry ingredient into the bowl.
 Be sure to press the "zero" feature on your scale before weighing each ingredient.
 Use a whisk to thoroughly blend dry ingredients.

 Place room temperature egg whites in mixing a bowl of the stand mixer.
 Use the paddle attachment and beat on high for 1 minute.
 Eggs will be frothy.
 Add olive oil and apple cider vinegar and beat to blend.

 Add dry ingredients to the egg mixture.
 Beat on low for about 10 seconds.
 Add water and beat on low until mixture forms a thick batter.
 Beat on high for 3 minutes.

 Cover the batter loosely with plastic wrap and set the pan in a warm, draft-free location to rise.
-This takes about 30-45 minutes.
+This takes about 30 to 45 minutes.
 The loaf should rise just above the top edge of your pan.

-Place pan in the preheated oven.
+Place pan in the heated oven.
 Bake for about 30 minutes, or until deep golden brown.
 Tent loosely with foil.
 Bake for another 30 minutes or until an instant-read digital thermometer reads 208 F/97.8 C. This is an important step and will ensure that your bread is completely cooked.

 Always make sure your work surfaces, utensils, pans, and tools are free of gluten.
 Always read product labels.
 Manufacturers can change product formulations without notice.
 When in doubt, do not buy or use a product before contacting the manufacturer for verification that the product is free of gluten.